 Still, he soldiered his siblings up the mountain slope of granite and bare, spectral trees with the assurance of an oldest son.
 So certain he did not slow, though his legs shook under her slight weight.
 The Tumen River to China would be frozen for crossing, and he felt ready to make the necessary sacrifices.

 Choecheol walked ahead, his nose close to the ground as he looked for acorns.
 He passed one near his shoe.
-Woncheol picked it up, Houses loomed like ghosts.
-The government’s face was everywhere: on the sides of a beached cart, above the lintel of the post office and waited until his brother was deep in the forest before he set his sister on a hillock of granite.
+Woncheol picked it up, and waited until his brother was deep in the forest before he set his sister on a hillock of granite.
 While he struck the nut against a rock, she watched with the expectancy of someone who knew she was loved.
 And he fulfilled his promise, peeled the woody skin back a thin strip at a time.
 The acorn’s meat, wrinkled and gray.
 The size of a rat’s brain.
 He broke it into nearly perfect thirds, and into her waiting, open mouth fed Gukhwa the largest chunk.
 His hands were shaking.
 It was good, without insects.

 ‘Obba, where are birds?’
 Gukhwa said, her breath a sick hiss.

 ‘You babo, it’s too cold for birds.’
 He was angry because she still trusted him.

 Then he remembered her thirst and scooped up snow, which she licked off his palm.

 ‘Obba, it hurts.’
 She stuck her frozen yellowed tongue out for inspection.
 ‘Obba,’ she said again, and smiled, a little, as if the words older brother were a song she liked to sing.